 The Muslim conquest removed the barriers between the western part of the Near-East and the middle-eastern cultures of Iran and Mesopotamia.
 It gave by this way the opportunity to amalgamate the cultural resources of two civilization poles.
 In 661, the capital of the recently created Arab empire was moved from Medine to Damascus, residence of the Omayyad dynasty which ruled from 661 till 750 AD.
-The Omayyad reused the castles which protected the eastern border of the previous empire and converted them in leisure residences, hunting lodges, baths….
-Some of them are now integrated in the touristic circuits as Amra and Halabat.
-Some others are located in the middle of the desert, thus difficult to access.
+The Omayyad reused the castles which protected the eastern border of the previous empire and turned them into leisure residences, hunting lodges….
+Some of them are now integrated in the touristic circuits Hallabat, while some others are located in the middle of the desert, thus difficult to access.

 Qasr Amra external view and frescoes

-For the arts, the Omayyad are still depending on the preceding culture.
-Amra baths frescoes clearly witness the use of antique registers of decoration.
-Painters and mosaicists kept practicing their art in spite of the change of governance.
-In the mid- 8th century, the citadel of Amman is covered by a palace which drawn on the great monumental palaces of Mesopotamia, while joining also some very Roman specificities.
+In the mid- 8th century, the citadel of Amman is covered by a palace which is drawn on the plan of the great monumental palaces of Mesopotamia, while joining also some very classic specificities.